Guendeli/godot-entitas-template/README.md

 ### Jenny Gen:

-To run Jenny, open a console from your project root folder and run
+To run Jenny, open a console from your project root folder and run, or execute jennygen.bat
 ```
 dotnet ./Jenny/Jenny.Generator.Cli.dll gen
 ```

 You're good to go !